Smoke free prisons

 Inmates had been heard on the prison telephone monitoring system telling family they appreciated living in a smoke-free environment and encouraging family to give up.

-recall the of riots and violence.
-I really should look up was making those predictions, so that when they opine in future on prison policy, we can take this into account.
+I recall the predictions of riots and violence.
+I really should look up who was making those predictions, so that when they opine in future on prison policy, we can take this into account.

-A team of scientists from studying the amount of “fine particulate” in the air of prisons has found the rate halved after smoking was banned.
+A team of scientists from Auckland University studying the amount of “fine particulate” in the air of prisons has found the rate halved after smoking was banned.

 Dr Simon Thornley and colleagues set up an air quality monitor in Auckland Prison, at Paremoremo, and measured fine particulate concentrations for 15 days before and 15 days after the ban.